dontaylor6000/owning-the-network/README.md

 ### Task 2 - Talk to me goose
 It looks like we are not seeing much traffic on this network.
-There are a few different things that could be causing this, lets investigate.
+There are a few different things that could be causing this.
+We are going to focus on one specific case.

 1. How do networking hubs and switches differ when transferring packets to a device on the hub/switch?